k1kolev/info/features/ui-ux-features/presence.md

 ## Overview

 People nowadays are always busy with something during their workday.
+Professionals are always shifting between tasks and balancing through daily priorities, often handling many things at once.

-There are many reasons why team members may be unavailable to respond at the time you seek their attention.
+Attending meetings, chasing deadlines, being on the go - there are many reasons why team members may be unavailable to respond at the time you seek their attention.

-Attending meetings, chasing deadlines, being on the go - professionals are always shifting between tasks and balancing multiple priorities, making effective and streamlined communication more essential than ever.
+All this makes effective and streamlined communication more essential than ever.
 We must make sure the people we're trying to connect to are available to respond to us.

-**Presence** in @@name web client helps you make sure your availability matches this of your team members.
+**Presence** in @@name web client helps you quickly find out if any team member is available

+make sure your availability matches this of your team members.

 ## Implementation of Presence in @@name